visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Advanced
 ^^^^^^^^

+In addition to the :ref:`common ICS advanced` attributes common to all ICS operators, the Integral Curve operator supports the following attributes:

 Warnings
 """"""""

-In addition to the :ref:`common ICS warnings` common to all ICS operators, the Integral Curve operator supports the following warnings:

 Issue warning if the advection limit is not reached
     If the maximum time or distance is not reached, issue a warning.